gamemanual0/gm0/source/docs/common-mechanisms/linkages.rst

 There are several things to consider when constructing a linkage.

 - Over-centering is when a linkage is rotated past its center point (usually the point where both bars of the linkage are parallel).
 Driving a linkage over center can have some benefits, like making the linkage harder to backdrive.
 See this `informational youtube video <https://www.youtube.com/watch?v=I7iy8DCNmic>`_ for more details on this.
 Essentially, linkages can form a structure where pushing on the linkage moves the robot instead of rotating the linkage.
-- Linkages will not have a constant linear speed or force, with a linkage they generally reach a maximum speed and force when the bars are perpendicular, then the speed and force will decrease as the linkage is rotated farther.
+- Linkages will not have a constant linear speed or force.
+They generally reach a maximum speed and force when the bars are perpendicular, and the speed and force will decrease as the linkage is rotated farther.
 - Cadding the linkage can be useful to check if it will do what you want it to do.
 See this `youtube video <https://www.youtube.com/watch?v=QsAC_seQHJY>`_ for an example of how to set up the mates in OnShape.

 Common Linkage Types